polytomic/on-premises/terraform/examples/gke-complete/README.md

 This example creates a Google Manage Certificate for TLS termination.

 Note: Provisioning TLS certs with google will can take a long time.
-This will usually take around 60 minutes.
+This will usually take around 10-15 minutes but can take up to 60+ minutes.

 ### BYOC (Bring your own certs)